ChrisYXYang/MyMonoGameLibrary/README.md

-# MyMonoGameLibrary
+# 2D Game Engine

-**Created by Chris Yang, earlier commits are from my school account**
+**Created by Chris Yang**

 This contains my class library for my Monogame projects.
 This class library is pretty much like a simple version of Unity.
-It supports game objects and components, scenes, tilemaps, camera, collision behavior, input management, and other important parts of a game engine such as a debugging mode.
+It supports game objects and components, a simple physics systmem, UI, debugging tools, and other features important for games.

-I got help on some aspects of this library from the first 12 chapters of the Monogame 2D Getting Started Tutorial (https://docs.monogame.net/articles/tutorials/building_2d_games/) and the chapter on Scenes.
+**Game made using this engine:** https://github.com/ChrisYXYang/Summer-Game